AREKAI

 I must prove.

-It swims in circles, doubts, and pride.
+It swims in circles of doubt and pride.
 It is not evil—but trapped.

 “I am not broken.